schul1012/Configure-Port-0-1-4-on-Router/README.md

 <h1>Configure Port 0/1/4 on Router</h1>

 <h2>Description</h2>
-A ticket-solving practice of configuring a router port in an simulated environment, IT Specialist Simulator.
+A ticket-solving practice of configuring a router port in a simulated environment, IT Specialist Simulator.
 <br />

 <h2>Environments Used</h2>